-- 3.The Game Contract determines the outcome and transfers the wager to the Diamond Contract (bankroll).
+The Game Contract determines the outcome and transfers the wager to the Diamond Contract (bankroll).

-- 4.When the player draws or wins, the bankroll sends the payout to the player at the same time.
+When the player draws or wins, the bankroll sends the payout to the player at the same time.
 When the player loses, there is no payout and the bankroll keeps the wager.

 The infrastructure is non-custodial.
 Player's funds are never at risk.
 If the VRF request fails or if the bankroll can't payout, the transaction either reverts or the wager gets stuck in the Game Contract.
 The player can then remove their bet with the refund function at Pending VRF Requests on their profile page.